jet5678/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 To reach the computercluster JURECA you need to log in via the [secure shell protocol (SSH)](https://en.wikipedia.org/wiki/Secure_Shell_Protocol).
 It is recommended to read the user documentation, which can be found here: [access JURECA using SSH](https://apps.fz-juelich.de/jsc/hps/jureca/access.html).

-Most Linux and MacOS systems have a SSH client installed.
-On Windows, you can use tools like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Most Linux, MacOS and Windows systems have a SSH client installed.
+On Windows, you can also use tools like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Depending on your SSH client, there are various ways to generate a SSH key pair (public and private).
 It should always be protected with a passphrase.